Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - Duplication : DRY !
 Once, and only once.
 [CC-G5]
     switch/case OR if/else chain -> polymorphism if appears more than once [CC-G23]
     similar algorithm            -> template method / strategy pattern
-- "Premature optimization is the root of all evil"
 - Code Fearlessly & implement alternative code versions in parallel [JC-PP]
+- "About 97% of the time: **premature optimization is the root of all evil**." - Donald Knuth, 1974
+- "Programs must be written for people to read, and only incidentally for machines to execute." - Hal Abelson
+- " Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
+Code for readability." - John Woods
+- Tony Hoare null "billion-dollar mistake"

 ## Design principles
-where "Design" = Organisation of the software logic
+where "Design" = Architecture / Organisation of the software logic

 SE = software entity : class, module, function...